Epistemic Uncertainty Quantification for Pre-trained VLMs via Riemannian Flow Matching: Introduction

 While recent uncertainty quantification (UQ) frameworks for VLMs have emerged, they predominantly target aleatoric uncertainty (data ambiguity) through probabilistic embeddings \cite{prolip, bayesvlm, asymvlm, grove}.
 Existing strategies for epistemic uncertainty (model ignorance), such as deep ensembles \cite{deep_ensemble} or Monte Carlo dropout \cite{dropoutep}, remain either computationally prohibitive for large-scale pre-trained models or yield suboptimal, batch-dependent estimates.
 Thus, there is a pressing need for a scalable, intrinsic metric that directly quantifies a model’s confidence of its own representations.

-We propose a principled method to quantify the epistemic uncertainty of pre-trained VLMs by estimating the probability density $p(z)$ of the embeddings directly on their native manifold.
+We propose a principled proxy to quantify the epistemic uncertainty of pre-trained VLMs by estimating the probability density $p(z)$ of the embeddings directly on their native manifold.
 We posit that a low density indicates a region sparsely populated by the training data, signaling high epistemic uncertainty.
 Thus the negative log-likelihood, $-\log p(z)$ can serve as a robust and intrinsic uncertainty score.
-Further, we propose \ours{} (illustrated in Figure \ref{fig:diagram}), a unified Conditional Riemannian Flow Matching (CRFM) framework that leverages the hyperspherical geometry $\mathbb{S}^{d-1}$ of VLM embedding spaces to learn a modality-conditioned vector field, which can be used to compute the log-density of the embeddings.
+Further, we propose \ours{} (illustrated in Figure \ref{fig:diagram}), a unified Conditional Riemannian Flow Matching (CRFM) framework that leverages the hyperspherical geometry $\mathbb{S}^{d-1}$ of $\ell_2$-normalized VLM embedding spaces to learn a modality-conditioned vector field, which can be used to compute the log-density of the embeddings.

-Our contributions are summarized as follows: \begin{itemize}[nosep, leftmargin=*] \item \textbf{Theoretical Grounding.} We establish a theoretical foundation demonstrating that the negative log-density $-\log p(z)$ can serve as a principled proxy for model confidence based on training data coverage. \item \textbf{Manifold-Native Modeling.} We propose \ours{}, an epistemic UQ method that extends Riemannian Flow Matching to embedding spaces for scalable and intrinsic probability density computation for both visual and textual modalities. \item \textbf{Empirical Validation.} We demonstrate that \ours{} significantly outperforms baselines in selective classification, achieving near-perfect correlation with model error, and provides a reliable metric for out-of-distribution (OOD) detection and automated data curation. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize}[nosep, leftmargin=*] \item \textbf{Theoretical Motivation.} We establish a theoretical motivation demonstrating that the negative log-density $-\log p(z)$ can serve as a principled proxy for epistemic uncertainty of models based on training data coverage. \item \textbf{Manifold-Native Modeling.} We propose \ours{}, an epistemic UQ method that extends Riemannian Flow Matching to embedding spaces for scalable and intrinsic probability density computation for both visual and textual modalities. \item \textbf{Empirical Validation.} We demonstrate that \ours{} significantly outperforms baselines in selective classification, achieving near-perfect correlation with model error, and provides a reliable metric for out-of-distribution (OOD) detection and automated data curation. \end{itemize}